dc-js/dc.js/wiki.md

 relatively to the total sum of all values.

 #### dc.pieChart(parent[, chartGroup])
-Create a pie chart instance and attache it to the given parent element.
+Create a pie chart instance and attach it to the given parent element.

 Parameters:
 * parent : string - any valid d3 single selector representing typically a dom block element such